AlessandroMinoccheri/cakephp-currency-converter/docs/Helper/CurrencyConverter.md

 * **to:** is the currency that you want to convert your price to (Example: EUR, GBP)

 To get a available list of currency code you can check here [List of available currency code](https://free.currencyconverterapi.com/api/v6/currencies)

+Note: If plugin can't reach rate out from API the rate, rate will be null.